How does a public-private-partnerships in drug development work?

 Why Consider a Public Private Partnership Instead of licensing or spinning out?

-Traditionally, tech transfer offices choose to license out academic inventions or spin it off into a new company.
-Licensing out a discovery can be a quick way to transfer key research results of a potential medicines to a party with development expertise.
-However, it often means losing control over the product development, its pricing, and, ultimately, the patient’s access to the product.
-Spinning out into a new company offers more control but often requires academic researchers to become entrepreneurs overnight, capable of building teams, raising funds and gaining development expertise from scratch.
-In addition, the university, will need to be willing and able to assume the risks of being a shareholder in that specific startup.
+Traditional routes offer real value in the right context.
+Licensing out a discovery can be a quick way to transfer promising results to a party with development expertise.
+But it often means losing control over pricing, development direction, and ultimately patient access.
+Spinning out into a new company offers more control, but typically requires academic researchers to become entrepreneurs overnight, building teams, raising funds, and acquiring development expertise from scratch.

 • Preserve your scientific role.
-In a PPP the academic researcher remains fully involved in the scientific development, without new entrepreneurial obligations
+The academic researcher remains fully involved in scientific development without taking on entrepreneurial obligations.

-• Access to existing external expertise.
-Private parties bring in development expertise, eliminating the need to build new teams and gain expertise from scratch
+• Access existing expertise.
+Private partners bring in regulatory, clinical, and commercial development expertise, eliminating the need to build it from scratch.

-• Spread risks: All parties in the partnership share responsibilities.
-No one carries the full burden alone.
+• Share the risk.
+All parties carry responsibilities.
+No one bears the full burden alone.

-• Focus on patient access: By aligning the common goal from the start, PPPs make it easier to prioritize patient involvement, pricing and long-term sustainable accessibility.
+• Keep patient access central.
+By aligning goals from the start, PPPs make it structurally easier to prioritise affordability, patient involvement, and long-term accessibility.

 A real-world example: GuanaRep BV